 The Best Way to Learn is to Do

-In addition to consultation, I co-facilitate a small Attachment-Focused EMDR Practicum group with Erika Goldman-Saks which meets one Sunday a month from 11:30-2 in Oakland.
+This group is on hold until it is safe to meet in person.
+In addition to consultation, I co-facilitate a small Attachment-Focused EMDR Practicum group with Erika Masak-Goldman which meets one Sunday a month from 11:30-2 in Oakland.
 This group offers therapists who have completed Basic Training (Part 3) with the Parnell Institute a chance to get direct learning and feedback on their EMDR techniques while simultaneously giving them a place to process their own material and gain support.
 We split the time between clinical conversation and direct practice.
 It is our hope that through this process therapists feel a deeper connection with themselves and other group members while gaining more expertise using EMDR.